RS-212/Plasmid/README.md

 When using the live MIDI function of the interrupter, connect your MIDI device to Plasmid using a standard 5 pin MIDI Cable.
 The Interrupter acts as a MIDI Instrument/Synthesizer and is able to interpret most (not all) MIDI messages.
 If you don't know what that is, don't worry about it.
 Just plug in your keyboard, choose MIDI live mode and play some tunes on your coil ;)
 ### Code
-The Code is written in C++ using Arduino IDE v2.
+The Code is written in C++ using PlatformIO (specifically the pioarduino fork).
+This enables using the Arduino framework.